Avios to Nectar point swap value cut

 If you have any Avios or Amex Reward points that you want to convert to Nectar then you need to swap them ASAP.
 Remember to swap the Amex points first to Avios and then to Nectar.

 You can also set up auto-covert to exchange more points each Monday.
-This gives you potentially two weeks before the 16 November deadline to swap over up to 25,000 (this is the three-month cap for this method).
+This gives you potentially one week before the 11 March deadline to swap over up to 25,000 (this is the three-month cap for this method).
 Remember to cancel the automatic change if you don’t want additional points to go at the new rate.

 Here’s my step-by-step guide on how to change your points over.